h12w/gspec/DESIGN.md

 from the tests written.
 There should be a way to define and collect information for each level of test group.

+Note that a specification should be generated for each go-test function separately, because there is no direct way to call "generate" after all go-test functions return.
+(A timeout mechanism in a special test function may help, but it just does not worth it)

 ####Alias
 GSpec should be able to provide a convenient way to use customized alias names for the nested group function. e.g. describe, context, it, specify and example.